 - PTD: Permanent total disability, the determination that your disability is total and that you cannot return to the job.

 - TTD: Temporary total disability, the determination that you cannot work yet, but that in time, you may be able to return.

 - TPD: Temporary partial disability, the determination that you can return to work, but not at the same level at this time.

 Workers’ Compensation · Free Consultation · Contact A Lawyer

 At the Eley Law Firm in Denver, we are always on the side of the injured worker.
-If you have questions about Colorado workers' compensation law and how it affects your case, please call us at 720-644-8759 or 866-371-3322.
+If you have questions about Colorado workers’ compensation law and how it affects your case, please contact us by calling 720-759-3064.
 We are on your side.